FJH03/HanZombiePlagueS2/README.en.md

 ## video
 https://www.youtube.com/watch?v=DVeR5u28M_s

-If you encounter client crashes, you can use https://github.com/H-AN/HZPFixes to reduce the probability of crashes.
+If you encounter client crashes, please do not use the official agent model.
+The server should consistently use the correct AG2 custom model compatible with the latest version.
 </div>

 ---